john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Simple Queries

-A query starts with creating a mask on your dataframe.
+A query starts with creating a mask on your `DataFrame`.
 The mask sets a True/False value for each row/column, based on some predicate.
 Here is a simple example predicate:

     In [16]: df.AGE > 50
     Out[16]: